 Payment processing is where hosting billing meets real money.
 Get it right, and clients pay seamlessly.
 Get it wrong, and you lose revenue to failed transactions, unsupported currencies, and checkout friction.

-Most billing platforms take one of two approaches: they either hardcode a few popular gateways and call it done, or they offer a plugin marketplace where third-party developers build gateway integrations of varying quality and maintenance status.
+Billing platforms typically take one of two approaches: they either hardcode a few popular gateways, or they offer a plugin marketplace where third-party developers build gateway integrations of varying quality and maintenance status.

 FluxBilling does something different.
 Every payment gateway is a visual plugin — a configurable flow built with the same drag-and-drop editor used for provisioning automation.
 This means gateway behavior is transparent, modifiable, and extensible without writing code.